-This course is also offered in the North Cascades and as a Splitboard-only course.
+This course is also offered in the North Cascades, or as a Splitboard Only course.

 Overall Difficulty Level: Difficult

 Skills Required: Advanced skiing ability and prior ski touring experience

 Fitness Level: Strenuous due to ski touring with overnight pack

 This four day course has a full curriculum.
 Every day will include instruction while moving through terrain; therefore a high level of touring experience and good fitness are required.
 If weather, snow conditions and group dynamics line up you may have the opportunity to summit Mt.
 Baker, but as always, it is condition dependent.
 This course is also offered in the North Cascades National Park.

 Pro Guiding Service does its best to provide a practical, movement-based course experience.
 Below is a sample (best case) scenario that is subject to change based on weather, snow pack and access conditions.

 We will meet at one of the jump off points that provides access to the North, South or East side of Mt.
 Baker.
 The final meeting location will be communicated to you via the office and/or the guide.

 Curriculum Day 3: